 Any metal component design needs the right manufacturing process to achieve its potential.
 Factors to consider include adaptability to the application, material flexibility, production time frames, product durability, and cost-effectiveness.

 Let’s compare the two metal forming processes and look at any advantages one may have over the other.
-Your component can only reach its potential if you make knowledge-based decisions suited to your specific needs!

 Angle iron is created by a hot rolling process.
 It starts as a billet of red hot steel and gets pushed into rough rollers to get it close to the angle size.
 It works through the rolls until it reaches the desired thickness.
 These machines run 24/7 and cut off at random 20+/- ft. lengths.

 No holes or notches can be made in-line during hot forming.
-Customers also pay to saw cut the specific lengths they need and any scrap waste and are sometimes required to accept larger bundled deliveries.
+Customers also pay to saw-cut the specific lengths they need and any scrap waste and are sometimes required to accept larger bundled deliveries.
 Additional time may be necessary to perform secondary drilling or milling operations, increasing cost and production time.

 - Holes